larskanis/eventbox/README.md

 ## When to use Eventbox?

-Eventbox comes into action when things are getting more complicated or more customized.
+Eventbox comes into play when things are getting more complicated or more customized.
 For instance a module which shall distribute work orders to external processes.
 When it shall visualize the progress and allow cancellation of orders, available abstractions don't fit well to the problem.